ionic-team/capacitor-docs/docs/main/getting-started/environment-setup.md

 # v18.3.0
 ```

-With Node installed, you can get started with creating PWAs with Capacitor.
+With Node installed, you can get started with creating Progressive Web Applications (PWA) with Capacitor.

 ## iOS Requirements